Proven-Paradox/shaper-system/Modules/Summoning.md

 # Advanced Options
 //TODO: revise
-When using [Advanced Summon](#advanced-summon) or a stronger versions of Summon, the summoned creature gains an Advanced Option.
-These are additional options the summoned creature benefits from.
+When using the [Summon](#summon) Ability and paying at least 6 MP to use it, the summoned creature gains an Advanced Option.
+These are additional options that empower your Summon Ally.

 ## Universal Options
 These options are available to all summon configurations.